-For each of these broad steps, you will offer your level of agreement or disagreement to some related statements, them provide a few sentences or a brief paragraph explaining your responses.
-This interactive feature of the reflection form gives you the opportunity to process the information you’ll see on each page.
+For each of these broad steps, you will complete an open-ended question.
+This interactive feature gives you the opportunity to process the information you’ll see on each page.

 Below are a few screenshots of key elements and advanced concepts introduced in the reflection form, for your reference.

 EcoTypes proceeds from 12 axes to three themes to your EcoType based on these themes.
 A major component of the reflection form are the Place, Knowledge, and Action themes, as these summarize the biggest differences among thousands of people who have completed the EcoTypes survey.
-These differences are conveyed via attractors: statistically determined poles for each theme (see the EcoTypes FAQ “What is the theory underlying EcoTypes?” for a fuller overview).
+These differences are conveyed via attractors: statistically determined extremes for each theme (see the EcoTypes FAQ “What is the theory underlying EcoTypes?” for a fuller overview).
 The reflection form includes links and descriptions of representative websites for each attractor.
 How do you navigate differences in the context of Place, Knowledge, and Action attractors?
 You’ll consider this broad question in the reflection form.

 Another important concept you’ll discover in the reflection form is a variety of approaches to navigating difference, summarized as “counting”; see the EcoTypes FAQ (“What is the theory underlying EcoTypes?”) for a fuller overview.
-The first step distinguishes between counting to one and two; you’ll ultimately learn four ways, summarized in the form via text and a table as in the above, and apply these four ways to imagining a conversation you might have with someone whose EcoType is the opposite of yours—your complementary EcoType.
+The first step distinguishes between counting to one and two; you’ll ultimately learn four ways, summarized as in the above, and apply these four ways to imagining a conversation you might have with someone whose EcoType is the opposite of yours—your complementary EcoType.
 EcoTypes ultimately points to “counting beneath two,” i.e., engagement across difference toward complementarity.